For 2019 data click here.

 Americans believe in the tremendous potential of higher education—but they also feel that higher education is falling short of that promise.
-New America’s inaugural survey reveals a stark expectations gap between what higher education could—and should—be and what higher education currently is.
+New America’s inaugural annual poll about perceptions of higher education reveals a gap between what higher education could, and should, be and what higher education currently is.

 Our top findings include:

-Americans are split about whether there are lots of well-paying jobs that do not require a college degree.
-Slightly over half (51 percent) agree that there are lots of well-paying jobs that do not require college attendance.
+- Americans are split about whether there are lots of well-paying jobs that do not require a college degree.
+About half (51 percent) agree that there are lots of well-paying jobs that do not require college attendance.

-This survey provides an important opportunity to see how the opinions of and knowledge about higher education of older generations such as Baby Boomers and the Silent Generation compare to Millennials and their younger counterparts, Generation Z.
+This survey provides an important opportunity to see how the opinions of and knowledge about higher education of older generations such as the Silent Generation and the Baby Boomers compare to Millennials and their younger counterparts, Generation Z.

-This survey data will help inform education policy and funding decisions that affect all Americans, but particularly current and prospective college students.
-As our first annual survey, this year’s findings will also serve as a baseline to measure shifts in beliefs and perceptions over time.
+The survey data can help inform education policy and funding decisions that affect all Americans, but particularly current and prospective college students.
+This year’s findings will also serve as a baseline to measure shifts in beliefs and perceptions over time.